Birrellc/project-eternity-ms2/README.md

 ### Landing Page

 The landing page design i have chosen follows a minimalist approach which will follow throughout the website due to current trends i find minimalism conveys luxuary very well.
-This will consist of a simple image background for both light and dark modes which there will be a button in place to toggle between both modes to provide comfort to the viewers/users preference.
+This will consist of a simple image background with a linear gradient over to top of it to not be so overpowering for the user for both light and dark modes which there will be a button in place to toggle between both modes to provide comfort to the viewers/users preference.
 A title displayed vertically to capture interest with a horizontal sub heading to draw contrast from the heading with a call to action button to book a table below.
 There will be 3 bar navigation button (hamburger menu) to allow users to open a navigation menu to explore the website or they could scroll down with smooth scrolling and also this allows users to best experience the website and it's animation effects.

 ### About Us